Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 * Hope you enjoyed this post, and I hope you learned something new about math and/or hand tracking on Apple Vision!
 -->

+> **💡 Key Takeaways**
+> - **Hand Tracking Integration:** We leveraged ARKit's hand tracking to capture complex gesture data.
+> - **Mathematical Application:** We applied linear algebra concepts such as projections and dot products to interpret hand movements.
+> - **System Implementation:** Finally, we implemented a responsive system that reacts to user gestures to manipulate in-app objects.

-So, in conclusion, this is how I implemented a simple hand gesture system for Apple Vision.
+In conclusion, this is how I implemented a simple hand gesture system for Apple Vision.

 The system allows for a tap and drag gesture to control a thruster in the Spatial Physics Playground app, using some fancy linear algebra.

 Simple, but effective, and also open to expansion in the future.

+For example, I intend on adding these controls onto each finger independently, and allowing the user to link up thrusters to different fingers.

+You could also implement more complex taps, such as detecting taps on individual phalanxes (bones) of the fingers by checking the `t` value when the tap is completed.

+There's a lot of different directions you could go!

 I hope you enjoyed this post, and I hope you learned something new about math and/or hand tracking on Apple Vision!